SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 ### Reasoning Booster

 *Reasoning* is the most complex and most capable booster, since it allows you to alter or extend the behavior of the Assistant.
 You can use predefined events or even define your own ones in the [Rule Engine](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-Engine) (as shown below), which then result in a request to the LLM (actually you can process events even without using the LLM directly in rule engine, but this is only half of the fun).
 Similar to the *Conversation* bosster above, the LLM then can decide to activate one or more [predefined or custom actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#managing-booster-actions) to fulfill the request or react to the situation.
 To support its conclusion, the LLM will have full access to the same knowledge as in the *Conversation* booster.

+As already mentioned, you can choose a different LLM for this booster, because here strong reasoning skills are way more important than conversational excellence.

 Important: This booster directly alters the behavior of the Assistant for the good or for the bad.
 Even if you don't change or extend the definition of the events and actions, it still depends on the reasoning capabilities of the used language model, whether the Assistant will behave as expected.
 Therefore, always test everything before using it in an important race.